brikis98/docker-osx-dev/README.md

 # Usage

-The `setup.sh` script will install, configure, and run Boot2Docker on your system, so the only thing left to do is to tell it what folders to sync using rsync using the `docker-osx-dev` script.
+The `setup.sh` script will install, configure, and run Boot2Docker on your system, so the only thing left to do is to tell it what folders to sync using the `docker-osx-dev` script.
 If you run it with no arguments, it will sync the current folder to the Boot2Docker VM:

 ```
 > cd /foo/bar
 > docker-osx-dev
+[INFO] Performing initial sync of paths: /foo/bar
-[INFO] Watching /foo/bar
+[INFO] Watching: /foo/bar
 ```

-Alternatively, you can also use the `-s` flag to specify what folders to sync (run `docker-sox-dev -h` to see all supported options):
+Alternatively, you can use the `-s` flag to specify what folders to sync (run `docker-sox-dev -h` to see all supported options):

 ```
 > docker-osx-dev -s /foo/bar
+[INFO] Performing initial sync of paths: /foo/bar
-[INFO] Watching /foo/bar
+[INFO] Watching: /foo/bar
 ```

 Now, in a separate tab, you can run a Docker container and mount the current